Dirac geometry II: Coherent cohomology: Introduction

 is a pointed formal hyperplane if its base change along any map $\eta \colon S \to X$ from an affine Dirac scheme is equivalent to a pointed formal affine space. \end{definition}

 By definition, the $\infty$-category of pointed formal hyperplanes over a Dirac stack is the full subcategory of the $\infty$-category of pointed Dirac stacks

 spanned by the pointed formal hyperplanes.
-We show that it is equivalent to a $1$-category and that the property of being a pointed formal hyperplane descends along an effective epimorphism of Dirac stacks $f \colon X' \to X$ in the sense that
+We show that it is equivalent to a $1$-category and that the property of being a pointed formal hyperplane descends along effective epimorphisms of Dirac stacks $f \colon X' \to X$ in the sense that

 is a cartesian diagram of $\infty$-categories.
 So by \cref{theorem:almost_topos}, the $\infty$-category of pointed formal hyperplanes satisfies descent along effective epimorphisms:

 \begin{theorem}[{\hyperref[cor:formal_hyperplanes_descent_along_effective_epis]{Flat descent for pointed formal hyperplanes}}] If $f \colon X' \to X$ is an effective epimorphism of Dirac stacks, then the canonical maps